typst-community/valkyrie/docs/manual.typ

     Object to validate against provided schema.
 Object *SHOULD* statisfy the schema requirements.
 An error *MAY* be produced if not.
   ]
   #argument("schemas", types:("array","schema"))[
-    Schema against which `object` is validated. *MUST* be a valid valkyrie schema type.
+    Schema against which `object` is validated.
+Coerced into array. *MUST* be an array of valid valkyrie schema types.
   ]
   #argument("ctx", default: auto, types: "z-ctx")[
     ctx passed to schema validator function, containing flags that *MAY* alter behaviour.